Cloud Architecture Fundamentals (Intro to Kubernetes)

 Containers allow for the migration of existing applications to cloud and back or even across cloud providers.
 Kubernetes provides an environment to simplify the management and deployment of containerized applications.
 Containerized applications can be anything from a simple website to machine learning.

 Since Kubernetes is open source and vendor agnostic these containers can be used in any data center or cloud provider.
 This gives the organization complete control of their containerized applications regardless of the computing environment.
-Since Kubernetes is open source, you can easily lift and shift existing containerized applications to Microsoft AKS, or to AWS EKS, or to Google GKE, or even back to on-prem data center.
+Since Kubernetes is open source, you can easily lift and shift existing containerized applications to Microsoft AKS, or to AWS EKS, or to Google GKE, or even back to the on-premises data center.

 Kubernetes can also be used for running machine learning models due to its flexibility and scalability.
 The worker nodes can be backed by whatever resources are needed, for example a GPU being used by a container for machine learning.